andrea-berardi/data-structures/README.md

 ## Notes

-Unless I'm missing something, the project is 100% free from:
+Unless I'm missing something, the project should be 100% free from:

-- :cyclone: Undefined Behaviors
+- :cyclone: Undefined Behaviors (checked with Clang's sanitizers)
-- :bug: Bugs
+- :bug: Bugs (_hopefully_)
-- :sweat_drops: Memory Leaks
+- :sweat_drops: Memory Leaks (checks made with Clang and Valgrind)

 The `CMakeLists.txt` (build file) ensures that debug builds have runtime sanity checks (provided by Clang) and the absence of warnings*°^ hints that there aren't weird things going on.
-In addition, Cppcheck (a static C/C++ analyzer) confirms that everything seems to be compliant.
+In addition, Cppcheck (a static C/C++ code analyzer) and Valgrind confirmed that everything is compliant and safe.
 The `DEBUG` flag on the code even allows performing additional correctness checks (it ensures the data structures work correctly by using many antagonist functions).
 I'm keeping it as a `const` flag to allow the compiler to better optimize the code when it is set to `false` (hopefully it recognizes that its value never changes and removes the `if` branch of the checks completely from the binary.

 I'm planning to add more specific directions on how to run the project, but afaik it should be already out-of-the-box.